 First of all, there are different kinds of each wood.
 For example, there’s shagbark hickory, scrub hickory, pignut hickory, red hickory, and more.
 There’s post oak, white oak, black oak, live oak, pin oak, and more.
 The climate the tree is grown in can make a difference.
 Hot climate drought-stressed Texas oak grown in sand is different than cool climate Michigan oak grown in river silt.
 Moisture content is crucial.
 Is the wood still fresh and green?
 Air dried?
 Kiln dried?
 Are you using logs, chunks, chips, or pellets?
 Then throw your spice rub and sauce into the taste profile.
 Oh, I almost forgot, then there’s the quality of the meat.
 Fresh or frozen?
 Commodity pork or heritage breed?
 Do you really think anyone can taste a smoked rib with Meathead’s Memphis Dust and my KC Classic sauce and tell me what wood was used?
 Get real.

 To make matters worse, there is no guarantee that the wood in the bag is the wood on the label!
 Coffee, olive oil, and fish markets are regularly rocked by scandals of fraudulent labeling.
 How do we know that the bag of cherry wood sold in the big box hardware store is really cherry?
-When the warehouse for Home Depot calls and orders 10,000 bags of oak and the rickyard only has enough for 7,000 do you think that maybe they might mix in a little hickory to complete the order?
-You know they don’t say “gosh we don’t have it, why don’t you call somebody else.”
+When Home Depot calls and orders 10,000 bags of hickory and the rickyard only has enough for 7,000 do you know they don’t say “gosh we don’t have it, why don’t you call somebody else.”
+You think that maybe they might mix in a little oak to complete the order?
 Then there are pellets.
 Almost all wood pellets are at least half oak, with apple, cherry, etc. comprising the remainder.
 They do this to make it feed and burn more easily.
-What if you bought a tub of butter and it was really half margarine?
 Some brands even have flavoring added.
+What if you bought a stick of butter and it was really half margarine?

 I avoid mesquite although it is very popular in Texas.
-It can be harsh, bitter, and pungent.
+I find it to be a bit strong.
 Hickory is the tried and true mate for pork, but some people find it too aggressive and occasionally it can taste bitter.
 Fruit woods tend to impart a sweetness, but this may just be the power of suggestion because we know fruit to be sweet.
-Then there are the exotic woods: Citrus, dried citrus peels, pistachio wood, corn cobs, nut shells, coconut shells, mango, and even mahogany.
+Then there are the exotic woods: Citrus, pistachio, corn cobs, nut shells, coconut shells, mango, and even mahogany.
 Who knows?

-Stop obsessing over which wood to use.
-Pick one and stick with it for a while.
-The quality of the meat, the spice rub, fire control and cooking temp, the meat temp, and the sauce impact the final taste profile far more than the name on a bag of wood.
+Pick one wood and stick with it for a while.
+Fire control and cooking temp, the quality of the meat, the spice rub, the meat temp, and the sauce impact the final taste profile far more than the name on a bag of wood.
 Once you have everything else under control, then you can experiment with different woods.

 Avoid softwoods.
 Whatever you do, never use wood from conifers such as pine, fir, cyprus, spruce, redwood, or cedar.
 They contain too much sap and terpenes, and they can make the meat taste funny.
 Some have been known to make people sick.
 Yes, I know that cedar planks are popular for cooking salmon on, but I don’t know anyone who burns cedar as a smoke wood.
 I have also heard that elm, eucalyptus, sassafras, and sycamore impart a bad flavor.
 Many woods are can be irritants or poisonous, among them oleander, mangrove, laburnum, sassafras, tam-bootie, yew, and poisonous walnut (but not other walnuts).
 A good source for general info about woods is the wood database.